 For a template bot that shows you how to allow users to opt-in for broadcast messages click here.

-You can filter the list of all those who have interacted with your chatbot in a number of different ways, such as by channel (Facebook, Slack, etc.) or by a date range.
-Perhaps best of all, you can filter by subscription.
-So it’s easy to make sure you are compliant with the requirements of companies and governments as well as make sure you are sending the invitation to chat to someone who really is interested.
+Perhaps best of all, you can filter by Attribute value.
+So it’s easy to make sure you are compliant with the requirements of companies and governments as well as to make sure you are sending the invitation to chat to someone who really is interested.

 After filtering your recipients, click APPLY.

 Now compose your message.
+The message field must be filled to a maximum of 4000 chars.
 Here, you have the option to insert media, such as images and videos, as well as an RSS feed, which might be, for example, updating the user with financial information.
+The Text-to-Speech feature is available in the broadcast (Auto mode only).

 This feature means the recipient jumps right in on the topic that interests them.

 If you want to save your message in order to use it again, you can make it a template.
-Just click SAVE and enter a name for it.
+Just click Save New Template and enter a name for it.
+You will be able to use this message in an unlimited number of broadcasts.

 It's a whole new dimension for one-to-many communications, immensely valuable in certain circumstances, yet free for you here at SnatchBot Enjoy!